-2. Articles 1 and 12 of the Basic Law clearly provide that the Hong Kong Special Administrative Region (HKSAR) is an inalienable part of the People's Republic of China, and a local administrative region which shall enjoy a high degree of autonomy and come directly under the Central People's Government (CPG).
+Administrative Region (HKSAR) is an inalienable part of the People's Republic of China, and a local administrative region which shall enjoy a high degree of autonomy and come directly under the Central People's Government (CPG).
 Safeguarding national sovereignty, security and development interests is the constitutional duty of the HKSAR.
 This is also the common responsibility of all Hong Kong residents, including school staff, parents and students.
 The National Security Law concerns every member of the community.
 All levels of school personnel must acquire a correct understanding of and abide by the law, and educate students accordingly.
-Upon implementation of the National Security Law in Hong Kong, the Education Bureau (EDB) issued EDB Circular No. 11/2020 on 3 July 2020 to remind schools to timely bring the law to the attention of school management, teaching and non-teaching staff and students, so as to ensure their awareness and understanding of, and compliance with, the National Security Law.
+Upon implementation of the National Security Law in Hong Kong, EDB issued EDB Circular No. 11/2020 and No. 3/2021 on 3 July 2020 and 4 February 2021 respectively to remind schools to timely bring the law to the attention of school management, teaching and non-teaching staff and students, so as to ensure their awareness and understanding of, and compliance with the National Security Law, and that schools should fully implement the administrative and educational measures related to safeguarding national security and national security education.